 The 880 has a built-in RS-485 software protocol which is enabled when configuring a port's TYPE as 485.
-On the 880 only the COM port has hardware support for RS-485 communication.
+On the 880 the onboard COM port and the optional serial card ports have support for RS-485 communication.